Understanding Light Spectrum for Indoor Growing

 What is PAR?

-Photosynthetically Active Radiation (PAR) represents the light wavelengths that plants can actually use for photosynthesis.
+Photosynthetically Active Radiation (PAR) represents the light wavelengths that plants can use for photosynthesis.
 Through years of testing, I’ve learned that focusing on PAR rather than lumens or watts gives much better results.

 PPF and PPFD Explained